FREQUENTLY ASKED QUESTIONS?

 Most (not all!)
 Funeral directors are about money and not adding to their bill, but they are also about power.
 It took me a long time to realise this.

-Finally, I would like you to know that in the College of Celebrancy’s Funeral Diploma course we demand the high standard that you and observe!
+Finally, I would like you to know that in the College of Celebrancy’s Funeral Diploma course, we demand the high standard that you observe!

 Module 1 is just the first part of the Diploma in Funeral Celebrancy.